Des Moines Public Library: Services

 The library provides research and reference services, as well as Internet computers and wireless Internet access, meeting and study rooms, copy machines and printers, and faxing.
 In the fall of 2021, the Central Library added Tech Central: Innovation and Maker Lab.
 Tech Central stations include equipment for video editing, media conversion, laser engraver, sublimation printer, audio and video recording, and more.
 Another library service is the Community Fridge available at the South Side Library and the Franklin Avenue Library to provide free access to food for community members.

 Collection

 The Des Moines Public Library offers books, audio books, e-books, CDs, magazines, newspapers, information databases, and DVDs.
 Each location features adult, teen and children's fiction and non-fiction collections.
 The collection expanded to include the "Library of Things" in the fall of 2022.
 "Library of Things" allows adults with library cards to check out items such as board games, kitchen equipment, home tools, and lawn games for free.
-The library also has Special Collections at the Central Library; an Iowa Collection that includes books and other items concerning the history and culture of Iowa; the Foundation Center; and The Shoah Visual History Collection.
+The library also has a local history collection at the Central Library; an Iowa Collection that includes books and other items concerning the history and culture of Iowa; the Foundation Center; and The Shoah Visual History Collection.